Whitby

 Frequently Asked Questions

-Is it possible to visit the ruins without climbing the famous 199 steps from the town center?
+Is it possible to reach the ruins without climbing all 199 steps from the harbor?

-What is the best time of day to avoid large tour groups at the abbey ruins?
+What is the best time of day to avoid the largest crowds at the site?

-Are there specific ticket types that offer better value for frequent visitors or groups?
+Are there specific ticket options that save money for frequent visitors?

 Nearby Destinations